siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011a Interaction as Phase Accumulation.md

 If $V_1 = V_2$, then $\Delta\phi = 0$ and the full interference pattern is
 recovered.
 If the two backgrounds differ, the relative phase changes and the pattern changes with it.
-What disappears is not wave character, but coherent phase relation.
+What disappears is coherent phase relation.

 This closes the loop left open in chapter 11.
-The potential term in Schrödinger's equation does not introduce a separate ontology.
-It summarizes background interaction in the same wave-envelope dynamics.
+The potential term in Schrodinger's equation summarizes background interaction in the same wave-envelope dynamics.